You are here

 Work Health and Safety

-Where there is a high level of risk associated with undertaking a particular service, irrespective of whether the client undertook the task prior to their injury, it is reasonable the service should be undertaken by a professional and the client cannot be compensated for that service.
+Where there is a high level of risk associated with undertaking a particular service, it is reasonable the service should be undertaken by a professional and the client cannot be compensated for that service.
+This applies regardless of whether the client undertook the task prior to their injury.

-Community standards should be used as a benchmark to determine whether there is a high level of risk or sufficient concern for a person’s health and safety in undertaking a certain task and thus whether, that task should be undertaken by a professional.
+Community standards should be used as a benchmark to determine whether there is a high level of risk or sufficient concern for a person’s health and safety in undertaking a certain task.

 Tasks undertaken at height

-Where a task needs to be undertaken at height, community standards are such that most people would be unlikely to perform the task themselves, particularly where they need to physically get onto a roof.
-Consistent with the policy guidelines in section 7.1.1 of this Guide, services for which a person might usually or reasonably need to employ a professional service provider, due to the safety risk associated with the task, would not normally fall within the definition of a household service and the client cannot be compensated for household services.
+Where a task needs to be undertaken at height, community standards are such that most people would be unlikely to perform the task themselves, for example, where they need to physically get onto a roof or access is precarious.
+Consistent with the policy guidelines in section 7.1.1 of this Guide, services for which a person might usually or reasonably need to employ a professional service provider, due to the safety risk associated with the task, would not normally fall within the definition of a household service and the client cannot be compensated for such services.
 The following circumstances outline when it would not be reasonable to compensate a person for household services, for tasks undertaken at height:

-Two storey house - it is reasonable to consider that gutter cleaning and solar panel cleaning on a two storey house would generally be undertaken by a professional.
+Two storey house - it is reasonable to consider that gutter cleaning, solar panel cleaning and external window cleaning on a two storey house would generally be undertaken by a professional.
 Accordingly, no compensation for household services can be paid.

 When considering whether someone reasonably requires household services, it does not matter if the person owns the property or is renting.
-The prime consideration is whether the person is actually responsible for undertaking the tasks that they are requesting assistance with as part of their obligations under their tenancy agreement.
+The prime consideration is whether the person is actually responsible for undertaking the tasks for which they are requesting assistance.
 The best way to ascertain this information is for the OT undertaking the ADL assessment to confirm whether the client’s rental agreement stipulates the tasks that the client is responsible for outside the home.
 The OT may do this by viewing the rental agreement during the assessment, or contacting the real estate agent/landlord directly if a copy of the agreement is not available.